tambovchanin/helm-charts/charts/traefik-middleware/README.md

 # CrowdSec Bouncer for Traefik

-This Helm chart add Midlleware configurations for defined in Traefik middlewares and installed plugins that needed extra configuration.
+This Helm chart add Middleware configurations for defined in Traefik middlewares and installed plugins that needed extra configuration.

 ## Prerequisites